 How to File the Federal Solar Tax Credit – A Step by Step Guide

-Now that you have your very own solar system, the solar Investment Tax Credit (ITC) is yours for the claiming.
+Now that you have your very own solar system, the 30% Residential Solar Tax Credit is yours for the claiming.
 How exactly do you go about it?

-You will need two IRS tax forms (plus their instructions) to file for your solar panel tax credit.
+You will need four IRS tax forms to file for your solar tax credit:

 - Receipts from your solar installation

 Form 1040 is the standard federal income tax form.
 But this year, you get to fill in a few extra boxes to reduce your tax bill 🙂

 Calculating the amount of your federal solar tax credit is very simple.
 Take the total cost your system and multiply it by 0.30.

 For example, if you spent $25,000 all-in on going solar (parts, labor, permits, etc), then your tax credit would be worth $7,500.